2025-2026 / GBLX2147-1

 articulated in 4 specific parts:

-1- DETERMINED/INVENTIVE ANALYSIS (cf Bernard Lassus) observation and qualification of studied landscape, in relation with issues raised in the duo analysis.
+1- DETERMINED LANDSCAPE READING/INVENTIVE ANALYSIS (cf Bernard Lassus) observation and qualification of studied landscape, in relation with issues raised in the duo analysis.

-2- The student makes his STATEMENT on the results of the analysis, developing an autonomous critical reflection, in order to define the landscape concepts that will guide him towards the project.
+2- The student makes his/her STATEMENT based on the results of the analysis, developing an autonomous critical approach, to define the landscape design that will guide him/her towards the project.

 3- The student defines a consistent EVOLVING SCENARIO.